-21 Have courts certified class proceedings in antitrust matters?
+22 Have courts certified collective proceedings in antitrust matters?
+Not applicable.

-22 Are 'indirect claims' permissible in class and non-class proceedings?
+23 Are 'indirect claims' permissible in collective and single party proceedings?

 Based on general civil liability principles, indirect claims would seem to be admissible in non-class proceedings (obiter in Appello Torino, 6 July 2000).
-Arguably, the same rule would apply in consumers' representative actions, too.
+Arguably, the same rule will also apply in class actions brought by consumers.

-23 Can plaintiffs opt out?
+24 Can plaintiffs opt out or opt in?